- Sydney Symphony Orchestra performance at the Sydney Opera House

 - Guided Tour of the Sydney Opera House

-- Three-course dinner at the award wining exclusive Guillaume at Bennelong or Aria Restaurant
+- Three-course dinner at the award wining exclusive Aria Restaurant

 - A and B Reserve seating available

-Begin your evening with a guided tour of Sydney Opera House followed by a three course pre-theater dinner in either Guillaume at Bennelong or Aria Restaurants.
+Begin your evening with a guided tour of Sydney Opera House followed by a three course pre-theater dinner at Aria Restaurant.
 A performance by the Sydney Symphony Orchestra will complete your Red Carpet experience.
 You will receive an exclusive Sydney Opera House gift to take away as a souvenir.